EGR304-2025-F-101/team101.github.io/docs/02-Team-Organization.md

 ## Team Charter

-From the ... which can be reviewed in ["Appendix: Team Organization"](https://embedded-systems-design.github.io/EGR304TeamTemplate/Appendix/App-Team-Org/), the team's charter formed to be (showing ASU's Charter as an Example):

-> "ASU is a comprehensive public research university, measured not by whom it excludes, but by whom it includes and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves."
-(ASU's Charter)
+From the team appendix which can be reviewed in [https://egr304-2025-f-101.github.io/team101.github.io/Appendix/App-Team-Org/], the team's charter formed to be focused on designing, building, and testing an embedded system that works well and shows decication to our product.
+We’ll share ideas, fairly distribute the work, and help each other along the way.
+Our goal is to finish with a completed working project, improve our skills in the process, and build good design habits we can carry beyond this class.
+We want to create something we’re proud to share and improve our abilties as future engineers.

 ## Product Mission Statement

-Describe the distilled purpose, function, or reason for your product to exist.
-From this form a team mission statement.
-Google's mission statement is:

- > "Google's mission is to organize the world's information and make it universally accessible and useful."
+“We want to explore new ideas in engineering, build real projects together, learn how to work as a team, and grow our skills through hands-on experience.”